 Now Lance’s best-selling truck camper, it’s also the company’s smallest and lightest model.
 When it comes to luxury and comfort for today’s half-ton pickup, nothing compares with the Lance 650.
 Indeed, the F-150 and Lance 650 combination is so luxurious and easy to drive, it remains one of Cruise America’s most popular rental RVs.
 The Lance 650 is one of our favorites as well.
 Not only does it provide a north-south queen bed and a full size wet bath with a sink, but it also features a large kitchen and a dinette long enough to sleep an adult.
 With standard equipment, the Lance 650 weighs just 1,700 pounds dry and 1,903 pounds wet.
 It has a floor length of 6 feet 10 inches long and offers a spacious 6 feet 9 inches of interior height.
 We’re big fans of Lance’s one-piece TPO nose cap, which gives the camper a sleek and aerodynamic look, the on-demand tankless water heater, the Battle Born lithium battery upgrade, and Lance’s new Easy Charge exterior charging center for quick battery charging.
 Versatile enough to fit on both 6.5-foot and 5.5-foot pickup trucks and a great little camper, the Lance 650 offers everything you could possibly want except for the excessive weight.
 Still, many F-150s will need to have the suspension upgraded and have higher rated wheels and tires installed to haul this luxury hotel around—unless, of course, the truck is already equipped with the heavy-duty payload package.
 We also recommend getting the 5.0L V8 for extra climbing power/torque.
 Easily one of the 12 best truck campers for sale in 2022.
 The base MSRP for the Lance 650 is $37,549.
 Available at top dealerships nationwide.

-Built for today’s one-ton truck and even some 3/4-tons, the exterior lines and innovative interior make it obvious that the KingStar Camino 88 isn’t just another cookie-cutter truck camper.
-Some of these innovations include underfloor storage, a wall-mounted air conditioner, a stainless steel roof, spray foam insulation (R10), and a stainless steel shower.
-KingStar offers four distinct interior layouts, all of which include either an east-west or north-south cabover bed.
-Camino 88 floorplans offer a generous floor length of 9 feet 3 inches, a center of gravity between 34-36 inches, and can be hauled on either a long-bed (8-foot) or short-bed (6.5-foot) truck.
-The dry weight of the Camino 88 is only 2,280 pounds for the standard-equipped Open Range model (add 300 pounds for north-south layout).
-Standard features of the KingStar Camino 88 include a 28 gallon fresh water holding tank, a 6-gallon water heater, two 20-pound propane tanks, three AGM batteries, a Suburban furnace, a Vitrifrigo 3.2 cubic foot DC compressor refrigerator, and pullout tables.
-The best options include a stainless steel shower option, two 16-gallon side saddle fresh water holding tanks (three season), a 600 watts solar power system, Battle Born lithium batteries, a 4-gallon Thetford toilet, and a Truma Combi Eco Plus.
-Built with “slick-side” fiberglass siding with three exterior color options to choose from.
-Starting at $35,390 for the Open Range model, the KingStar Camino 88 is sold factory direct and from select dealerships nationwide with about a four month lead time.
+A real standout, the exterior lines and innovative interior of the Kingstar Camino 88 make it obvious that this innovative, four season camper isn’t just another cookie-cutter camper.
+Some of these innovations include underfloor storage, a wall-mounted air conditioner, a stainless steel roof, R12 spray foam insulation, and a spacious wet-bath.
+Kingstar offers five distinct interior layouts, all of which include either an east-west or a north-south cabover bed.
+Camino 88 floorplans offer a generous floor length of 9 feet 2 inches, a center of gravity between 34-36 inches, and can be hauled on either a long-bed truck.
+The dry weight of the Camino 88 is only 3,330 pounds for a standard Camino 88 build.
+Standard features for this well-equipped camper include a 32 gallon fresh water holding tank, a porta pottie, a 6-gallon water heater, two 20-pound propane tanks, three AGM batteries, a Suburban furnace, a Vitrifrigo 3.2 cubic foot DC compressor refrigerator, and pullout tables.
+The best options include two 15-gallon side saddle (three season) fresh water holding tanks, a 20 gallon grey water holding tank, a 600 watt solar power system, Battle Born lithium batteries, a 2,000 watt inverter with transfer relay, and an Airhead composting toilet.
+Starting at $39,960 for the Open Range model, the Kingstar Camino 88 is sold factory direct from Houghton, Michigan with about a four-month lead time.

 5. Northern Lite 8-11EX WET